 Lago di Sorapis

-The colour of this lake is just out of this world.
-With some stunning views along the way it is one of the most popular hikes.
-The hike begins at the Passo Tre Croci, where you can also park your car then look out for the sign *215.
-You will walk for about 2 hours until you reach the lake.
+Park your car at the Passo Tre Croci then look out for the sign *215.
+You will walk for about 2 hours.
 It can get a bit dodgy as the path is along an edge without fence.
 There is a rope to hold on to.
 However, make sure to go early in the morning or late in the evening, as it is one of those spots that get very, very crowded during the day!

 Lago di Carezza

 Another stunning lake in the Dolomites, this one has emerald green water.
-Most of the spots in the Dolomites are pretty close to each other this one seems to be a little bit out of the way.
-It definitely should be on your list though.
 It is known to be a sunrise spot, but is also a great sunset spot!
-Lake Carezza is fed by subterraneous springs from the Latemar Group and its water level is constantly changing.
-The highest level is achieved in spring, the lowest level in October.
 In winter, however, the “Fairytale Dolomite Lake” is frozen and covered by snow, which is very impressing.

 The Vajolet Towers